godotengine/build-containers/README.md

 ## Building

 There is a 'build.sh' script included to build the containers themselves.

-The in-container build scripts will follow shortly.
+The in-container build scripts are in a separate repository: https://github.com/godotengine/godot-build-scripts